robiningelbrecht/php-design-patterns/src/Pattern/Creational/AbstractFactory/README.md

 ![Abstract factory](/public/assets/Pattern/Creational/AbstractFactory/icon.png)

-*Abstract Factory* is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.
+__Abstract Factory__ is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.

+__Identification__: The pattern is easy to recognize by methods, which return a factory object.
+Then, the factory is used for creating specific sub-components.

 ## Structure